-Limited-distribution drug: Specialty medication only available through specialty pharmacies, designed to treat complex and chronic disease states.
+Limited-distribution drug: Specialty medication only available through select specialty pharmacies designed to treat complex and chronic disease states.

-Medicaid: A social health care program supported by the federal government that provides insurance for people of all ages whose income is insufficient to cover their medical needs.
+Medicaid: A social health care program supported by federal and state governments that provides insurance for people of all ages whose income is insufficient to cover their medical needs.
 Specific eligibility and features vary from state to state.

-Medicare: A social health care program supported by the federal government that provides insurance for individuals age 65 and older, certain younger people with disabilities, and people suffering from permanent kidney failure.
+Medicare: A social health care program supported by federal and state governments that provides insurance for individuals age 65 and older, certain younger people with disabilities, and people suffering from permanent kidney failure.